 The Senate bill mirrors the House version in its treatment of municipal bonds.
 The measure repeals the ability to advance refund bonds.
 The issue may seem arcane, but the fiscal implications for a range of critical infrastructure are important.

 The ability to advance refund outstanding bonds provides substantial savings to taxpayers throughout the country.
-Under current law, governmental bonds and 501(c)(3) bonds are permitted one opportunity to refinance at lower rates outside the 90-day period before the bonds come due.
+Under current law, governmental bonds and 501(c)(3) bonds are permitted one opportunity to refinance at lower rates outside the 90 days before the bonds come due.
 This allows public issuers to take advantage of fluctuations in interest rates to realize considerable savings on debt service, which ultimately benefits taxpayers.

 In 2016, the advance refunding of more than $120 billion of municipal securities saved taxpayers at least $3 billion.